 The Participant is obliged for the entire duration of its membership until its final expiration:

-To meet the requirements set each time for obtaining the capacity of Participant of HEnEx in accordance with this Rulebook.
+To meet the requirements set each time for obtaining the capacity of Participant of HEnEx in accordance with this Rulebook and HEnEx Decisions.

+To ensure that, in case that acts as a Trading-only Participant in the Trading Platform, pursuant to a contract with a Transmission User, that the latter accepts that a) Trade Notifications sent by HEnEx to DESFA, stemming from transactions executed by the Trading-only Participant on the Natural Gas Trading Platform, will be addressed to the Transmission User, and b) it will fulfil the obligations arising from the aforementioned Trade Notifications, as defined in the Network Code of NNGS.
+Each Trading-only Participant must have an active contract only with one (1) Transmission User for the purposes of this Rulebook.

-To immediately notify HEnEx as to any amendment of its data, contact persons, authorized users; especially the amendment or cease of use of the Trading System of a user, as well as the data or information concerning an amendment of the legal form or the Participant’s activities.
+To immediately notify HEnEx of any amendment to its data, including data of the subsection 3.3.8 (1), contact persons, authorized users; especially, in the case of a Trading-only Participant any amendments or imminent termination of the contract with a Transmission User, with a notice period of at least five (5) working days, the amendment or cessation of a user's Trading System usage, as well as any updates or amendments regarding the legal form or activities of the Participant.

 To pay all types of registration fees, expenses and amounts due to HEnEx in accordance with the terms of this Rulebook, the relevant Decisions and any contracts which the Participant concludes with HEnEx.